ademarre/binary-to-text-php/README.md

 Binary-to-Text Utilities for PHP
 =================================

-The only class in this repository right now is **Base2n**.
+For now, the only class in this repository is **Base2n**.

-Base2n is for binary-to-text conversion with arbitrary encoding schemes that represent binary data in a base 2^n notation.
+Base2n is for binary-to-text conversion with arbitrary encoding schemes that represent binary data in a base 2<sup>n</sup> notation.
 It can handle non-standard variants of many standard encoding schemes such as [Base64][base64] and [Base32][base32].
-Most binary-to-text encoding schemes use a fixed number of bits of binary data to generate each encoded character.
+Many binary-to-text encoding schemes use a fixed number of bits of binary data to generate each encoded character.
 Such schemes generalize to a single algorithm, implemented here.

 [rfc4648base64]:    http://tools.ietf.org/html/rfc4648#section-4 "RFC 4648 Base64 Specification"
 [rfc4648base32]:    http://tools.ietf.org/html/rfc4648#section-6 "RFC 4648 Base32 Specification"